haz-mat/vagrant-spinnaker/README.md

 Requires a config file in the same directory as the Vagrantfile named `cfg.yml` with important parameters defined.

+## Usage
+* `vagrant up`
+* In the default configuration, the Deck UI should be reachable at http://localhost:9000

 ## Example `cfg.yml`
 ```yaml
 ---